-Students in the MD Program at the University of Wisconsin School of Medicine and Public Health will find many different ways to study.
+Students at the University of Wisconsin School of Medicine and Public Health will find many different ways to study.

 If you find you lose concentration, try using a different method to take in information.
 Depending on your learning style, trying a method outside your usual method can help with retention.